Online Shopping Trends On College Campuses

 Today’s college students are some of the key players in the online shopping boom.
-A whopping 96% have a smartphone and they spend more time on their phones than any other age group2.These Gen Z and millennial-aged young adults purchase everything from textbooks to food and groceries, clothing, electronics, dorm room supplies, and more online and via their mobile devices.
+A whopping 96% have a smartphone and they spend more time on their phones than any other age group2.These Gen Z and millennial-aged young adults purchase everything from textbooks to food and groceries, clothing, electronics, dorm room supplies and more online and via their mobile devices.

 College students – a mix of Gen Z and millennials – tout a whopping $143 billion buying power and make up about 40% of all consumers3.
 These younger generations are digitally connected, so it should come as no surprise that one of the biggest drivers of their shopping behavior is social media.

-In fact, a recent study reported that 90% of college students are on Instagram, 80% are on Snapchat, and half are on TikTok, and 50% of college students have made a purchase through Instagram4.
+In fact, a recent study reported that 90% of college students are on Instagram, 80% are on Snapchat and half are on TikTok, and 50% of college students have made a purchase through Instagram4.
 Additionally, 93% of people ages 18-24 use YouTube at least once a week, and a majority of those use it more than once a day5.
-Most e-commerce marketers target college students with marketing, advertising, and branding via these social media and streaming platforms.
+Most e-commerce marketers target college students with marketing, advertising and branding via these social media and streaming platforms.

 Online Grocery Shopping is Booming

-By the end of 2021, eMarketer predicts online grocery shopping will push past $100 billion in spending7.
-And another recent survey predicts that, by 2025, online grocery shopping will reach $250 billion and account for 21.5% of all grocery sales.
-Just last month, U.S. grocery delivery and pick-up sales totaled USD 5.7 billion (with peak sales at $7.2 billion in June)8,9.
+College students are buying a larger volume of groceries online and ordering more frequently.
+In fact, a new survey revealed that 62% of Americans said they were grocery shopping online because of COVID-19.
+That same report also predicts that by 2025, online grocery shopping will reach $250 billion and account for 21.5% of all grocery sales.
+Just last month, U.S. grocery delivery and pickup sales totaled USD 5.7 billion (with peak sales at $7.2 billion in June)7,8.

 COVID-19 is Driving Online Purchases